dafiti-group/data-and-analytics-training/laboratory/redshift/LAB-Redshift.md

 ```

 For the filter a random period of 3 hours was chosen, and the join was made based on the content covered in this Lab.

+Notice the table `status` is first table joined but in the result of `explain` command the join appers after the join with item_paid, it doesn't mean Redshift changed the order of tables in join necessarly, but the joins in the execution plan are show bottom-up.